njjetha/snapdragon-compute-samples/src/pong/README.md

     - Use a command such as `git clone https://github.com/qualcomm/snapdragon-compute-samples.git`
 2. Install Ollama
     - Download and install Ollama [here](https://ollama.com/download)
-3. Install the Phi3 on-device model with Ollama
+3. Install the Qwen2.5 Coder on-device model with Ollama
-    - Run the command `ollama pull phi3:3.8b`
+    - Run the command `ollama pull qwen2.5-coder:3b`
 4. Install the required Python packages
     - Run the command `pip install -r requirements.txt`
     - Make sure you are in the `src/pong` directory